-Surprisingly, when it comes to rental properties, most property managers and landlords think that staging is irrelevant.
+Surprisingly, when it comes to rental properties, most property managers and landlords think that home staging is irrelevant.
 But here’s a fact.
-Staging is not just for people who are looking to sell a home.
-Your prospective renters are looking for a home, not just a stark, vacant building.
+Staging is not just for people who are looking to sell a home but also for people looking to rent their home.
+Your prospective clients are people looking for a home, not just a stark, vacant house.
 Moreover, when done the right way, staging rentals can help draw their attention to your property’s top assets and play down the drawbacks.

-- Staging makes your unit look more “homey” and lived in
+- Staging makes your house look more “homey” and lived in

-- Staging shows prospective tenants that you care about maintain your property in top condition
+- Staging shows prospective tenants that you care about maintaining your property in top condition

 - Staging can help your property stand out from the competition